bluerobotics/ardusub-zola/developers/log_messages.md

 <!-- Dynamically generated using Tools/autotest/logger_metadata/parse.py
 DO NOT EDIT -->
-This is a list of log messages which may be present in `.bin` logs produced and stored onboard ArduSub vehicles.
+This is a list of log messages which may be present in DataFlash (`.bin`) logs produced and stored onboard ArduSub vehicles (see [Log Parameters](../parameters/#log-parameters) for creation details).
+It is possible to [add a new message](https://ardupilot.org/dev/docs/code-overview-adding-a-new-log-message.html) by modifying the firmware.

+DataFlash logs can be downloaded and analysed [from a computer](http://www.ardusub.com/reference/data-logging.html#downloading) or [through BlueOS](@/software/onboard/BlueOS-1.1/advanced-usage/index.md#log-browser).

 ## ACC
 IMU accelerometer data